Bus Accident Lawyer in Chicago

 Fault and liability depend on the cause of the accident.
 As such, negligent bus drivers, inadequate maintenance and repair of buses, and other negligent on-road car drivers are responsible for a majority of bus accidents.

-The laws and rules for determining liability in an accident involving a bus are different from those that govern car accidents.
+A good Chicago bus accident lawyer will tell you that the laws and rules for determining liability in an accident involving a bus are different from those that govern car accidents.
 Bus drivers fall under the category of common carriers and are required to follow the highest standard of care while driving and carrying passengers.
 Inability to do so will render the driver negligent and thus make him liable for the accident.

 If a company employs a driver, then the company is responsible for ensuring that driver adheres to the highest standards of care and does not indulge in negligent driving.
 Therefore, the injured party may hold the driver and/or the company employing the driver liable.